 My name is Dr. Peggy Sissel.
 I am the Founder and CEO of Words To Grow On, LLC, a for-profit social enterprise that provides education consulting, program development, and innovative educational products for children, families, and communities.
 Words To Grow On is my second entrepreneurial venture; my first was a successful publishing company of children’s picture books focusing on food literacy and health and wellbeing.
 That company, Brain Child Press, is now a division of Words To Grow On.
 Clients have included state agencies such as SNAP, WIC, Cooperative Extension, Head Start, and school systems in almost all 50 states.

-I hold a doctorate in educational administration and prior to going into business was Executive Director of a philanthropic and advocacy organization for women and girls.I have had roles as Adjunct Assistant Professor of Pediatrics at Arkansas Children’s Hospital’s research division and then was an Associate Professor and Director of the Center for Teaching and Learning at the University of Arkansas Little Rock.
-During that time, I was the first person in Arkansas to begin addressing the problem of poor health literacy.
-I have a background in research and evaluation and program development and have overseen budgets of over $2 million.
+I hold a doctorate in educational administration and prior to going into business was Executive Director of a philanthropic and advocacy organization for women and girls.
+Previous to that I was an Associate Professor and Director of the Center for Teaching and Learning at the University of Arkansas at Little Rock.
+I began my work in Little Rock in 1994 as a researcher at Arkansas Children’s Hospital.
+During that time, I pioneered work on the problem poor health literacy.
+In addition to my research background, I am skilled in administration and program development and have overseen budgets of over $2 million.

 In addition, I have a rich history of working with other nonprofits, and in public health.
 I have a lengthy resume of community service and volunteerism, which includes serving on dozens of boards and committees for local, state, and national organizations.
 In 2002 I co-founded Arkansas’ Reach Out and Read coalition and helped doctors and their staff distribute over 750,000 books to families during well-child visits.
 I have also served as board member, Chair, and Interim Executive Director of the Arkansas Literacy Council, which funds and provides technical assistance to adult tutoring programs in the state.
 From 2012 - 2020 I served on the Advisory Committee of Arkansas' Grade Level Reading Campaign.
 My vision and administrative experience are the reason why, in the mid 2010’s, I was asked to serve as interim Executive Director for two different organizations.
 Because of my dedication to community service I said yes, and provided administrative and oversight function for them both, at different times, for about six months each, until they were able to hire a new executive.